 Still, you can’t stay tangled in them forever, right?

 Cry and mourn until you feel better – you’re a human.

 But also, get over those pains and come up with a remedy.

 Seems like easier said than done, because all of us suffer and know how hard handling pains could be.
 But we know what can heal us.

 13. Am I worrying about something I don’t need to worry about?

 We’re all habitual to creating needless disturbance for ourselves.

 We freak out by imagining unfortunate scenes in our minds.

-Anxiety and worry our natural – still, you’re supposed to either solve them, or to learn to be okay them.
+Anxiety and worry our natural – still, you’re supposed to either solve them, or to be okay with them.

 - Stop worrying about outcomes, because you don’t completely control them.

 - Leave what others think about you to them.
 Don’t act fake.

 - Get rid of unnecessary “what ifs…” and other kind of questions in your mind.